-Join Ben Long for an in-depth discussion in this video Lens controls, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Lens controls, part of Nikon D5100 Essential Training.

 Your lens has a number of controls on it.…First of all, there's the zoom ring.…This is the one that zooms in and out.…It's got a number of markings on it that indicate the exact focal length…that you've dialed into.…It should have a focus ring.…This is for manually focusing.…It should also have an Auto-Manual focus switch.
 A is Auto Focus, M is Manual Focus.…It may have a switch labeled VR.…This is vibration reduction.…It helps you out in low-light situations or anytime that you have to have…a slow shutter speed.…